Service

 It's worth noting right away that the safety of high-voltage components in electric drive cars is ensured by numerous elements: high-voltage fuse, sealed housing, special protections, and the High-Voltage Interlock Loop (HVIL).
 But that's a topic for another time.

-STS Electro is the specialized service center for electric and hybrid cars in Poland.
+STS Electro is the specialized service center for electric cars and hybrids in Poland.
 We not only solve complex issues with high-voltage systems and software but also promote the culture of electromobility through educational publications like this.

 Function of the High-Voltage Contactor